dercodeKoenig/ipda_vs_dqn_m5/readme.md

 <br><br><br><br>
 This project is still ongoing and has not yet yielded any significant results.<br>
-tx_1: support for tf strategy for multiple gpus or tpus (kaggle or tpu research cloud), currently trained on kaggle at https://www.kaggle.com/bpwqsdd/ipda-vs-dqn-5
+tx_2: this configuration is currently trained on my laptop

-tx_2: single gpu, currently trained on my laptop
+tx_1: second possible configuration in model / hyperparameters but currently not used.
+If i get my hands on the tpu research cloud, this is where the tpu will work on.
+Did not get a response yet from the trc team :(